Certified Healthcare Reimbursement Specialist Certification & Job Facts

 What You Need to Know

-The American Medical Billing Association offers the credential of a Certified Healthcare Reimbursement Specialist (CMRS) to members only.
+The American Medical Billing Association offers the Certified Healthcare Reimbursement Specialist (CMRS) credential to members only.
 Certified healthcare reimbursement specialists may work in hospitals, insurance companies or private physicians' offices.

 |Certification Options||Certified Healthcare Reimbursement Specialist (CMRS)|